openbabel/documentation/Command-line_tools/babel.rst

   Open Babel provides a number of utility file formats (see :ref:`file formats`).
 Of these, using the *copy format* as the output format is particularly useful when filtering (see :ref:`Copy_raw_text`).
 This copies the content of the molecular file directly from input to output.
 If you are not converting the molecules between different formats, this procedure is much faster and avoids any possibility of information loss.

-  In addition, if you are converting SDF files and are filtering based on the title, you should consider using ``-as`` (see :ref:`MDL_MOL_format`).
+  In addition, if you are converting SDF files and are filtering based on the title, you should consider using ``-aT`` (see :ref:`MDL_MOL_format`).
 Rather than perceiving the chemistry of the entire molecule, this option will only read in the title.

 The descriptor names are case-insensitive.
 With the property names currently, you need to get the case right.
 Both types of identifier can contain letters, numbers and underscores, '_'.
 Properties can contain spaces, but then when writing the name in the filter parameter, you need to replace them with underscores.
 So in the example above, the test would also be suitable for a property 'ROTATABLE BOND'.